Marcus-Forte/pointcloud-tools/README.md

 Any client who has access to the proto would be able to construct a message and perform request to this server

+# Dev Env

+We use Dev.
+Container extension to help get started with this repository.
+Make sure to download the extension and open this folder in the dev container.

 # Build

 - mkdir build && cd build